Note

 import pylev

-def get_related (model, query, n=20, granularity=100):
+def get_related (model, query, target, n=20, granularity=100):

 """return a DataFrame of the closely related items"""